TeamSPWK/rhino-shapely-converter/README.md

 ## Notes

 - Rhino Point3d will be converted to Shapely Point.
+- Rhino Point2d will be converted to Shapely Point.
 - Rhino Point will be converted to Shapely Point.
 - Rhino PointCloud will be converted to Shapely MultiPoint.
 - Rhino Line will be converted to Shapely LineString.